 When you start to see your company shift from a small startup to an established corporation, it’s time to think about transitioning your financial tools.
-This might mean switching from a business credit card to a corporate credit card—but before you begin the lengthy corporate credit card application process, it’s worth asking yourself whether a corporate card is really the right choice for your business.
+This might mean switching from a business credit card to a corporate credit card — but before you begin the lengthy corporate credit card application process, it’s worth asking yourself whether a corporate card is really the right choice for your business.

-Let’s take a close look at how corporate cards work, how to manage a company card and how to decide whether your small business is ready to make the transition from a business credit card to a corporate credit card.
+Let’s take a closer look at how corporate cards work, how to manage a company card and how to decide whether your small business is ready to make the transition from a business credit card to a corporate credit card.

 What is a corporate credit card?

 A corporate credit card is a type of card issued to a corporation.
 This means that the business entity, not the business owner, is legally responsible for all charges made on the card.
-Because of this, corporate credit cards are generally only issued to large companies that have a track record of success and an established business credit history.
+Because of this, corporate credit cards are generally only issued to large companies with a track record of success and an established business credit history.
 If your business is an LLC, S-Corp or C-Corp with a solid business credit score and revenue in the millions, your company might be eligible for a corporate credit card.

 Corporate credit cards may come with certain beneficial perks, such as cash rebates and frequent flyer miles.
-However, the biggest benefit to a corporate credit card is that individual employees can be issued their own cards to handle their work’s specific business expenses.
+However, the biggest benefit to a corporate credit card is that individual employees can be issued their own cards to handle their work-specific business expenses.
 Whether it’s paying for plane tickets or renting office space, having a corporate credit card can make handling business expenses for a large corporation much more efficient.